CompTIA Security+ Exam Notes

 White Team: Sets the roles of engagements and monitors the exercise.

-This team also will be the arbitrator and can stop the exercise at any point it becomes destructive.
+This team will also be the arbitrator and can stop the exercise when it becomes destructive.

-Purple Team: In this type of exercise the Red and Blue teams share information and collaborate throughout the exercise.
+Purple Team: In this type of exercise, the Red and Blue teams share information and collaborate throughout.

 Friday, November 27, 2020